All resources

 Round to the nearest 10 calories.
 The formula is precise, but real-world calorie tracking and metabolism are not, so extra decimal places only add false confidence.

-If he eats around 2,770 calories per day, his weight should hold steady.
-Less than that, he loses slowly; more than that, he gains.
+If he eats around 2,763 calories per day, his weight should hold steady.
+Less than that and he loses slowly; more than that and he gains.
+The TDEE calculator produces the same result for these inputs and rounds to the nearest whole calorie.

 Example summary